RRHO2/RRHO2/README.md

 # RRHO2
-implementation of improved RRHO2, for which all regions in RRHO plots are meaningful.
+Implementation of improved RRHO2, for which all regions in RRHO plots are meaningful.

 ## Install This Package from github